Fairey Gannet: Into flight

 On 19 September 1949, the prototype performed its maiden flight from Aldermaston outside Reading, flown by R. G. Slate; this milestone occurred ten months ahead of Blackburn's competing prototype.
 While some elements of the prototype proved relatively trouble-free, such as the Double Mamba engine, several early test flights had been troubled by flight control difficulties.
 These issues, such as sharp trim changes, did not delay the next stage of testing, which commenced in November of that year at Fairey's White Waltham facility.
 On 25 November 1949, the prototype crash-landed during an unstable landing, leading to three months of repairs.

 On 1 March 1950, flight testing resumed with the repaired prototype.
 By this point, several of the handling issues had been appropriately remedied along with several other faults, yet difficulties with holding the nosewheel up during landings remained.
 Two months later, sufficient progress had been made to proceed with a formal assessment by naval test pilots at RAF Boscombe Down as well as to begun preliminary carrier trials.
 On 19 June 1950, the prototype conducted the first deck landing by a turboprop aircraft on HMS Illustrious, piloted by Lieutenant Commander G. Callingham.

 On 6 July 1950, the second prototype took to the skies, joining the flight test shortly thereafter.
 As a result of changes to the operational requirements, this aircraft featured numerous changes from the first prototype, such as a third canopy for an additional crew member and an extended bomb bay.
-To accommodate the latter, the radar randome had to be repositioned rearwards; the first prototype was modified to reflect these changes for the aerodynamic trials.
+To accommodate the latter, the radome had to be repositioned rearwards; the first prototype was modified to reflect these changes for the aerodynamic trials.

 In May 1952, the first prototype returned to Boscombe Down to conduct deck landing assessments and trials, having been configured to represent a production-standard aircraft by this point.
 Changes included the repositioning of the main landing legs rearwards by 12 inches.
 Following a full series of handling trials, further carrier trials were performed aboard HMS Eagle.
-On 13 March 1951, Fairey received an initial over for 100 Gannet AS.1s from the British Government; this had been placed as a 'super-priority' on account of the Korean War.
+On 13 March 1951, Fairey received an initial order for 100 Gannet AS.1s from the British Government; this had been placed as a 'super-priority' on account of the Korean War.
 In 1953, quantity production of the type commenced.

 On 9 June 1953, the first production Gannet performed its initial flight from RAF Northolt and was put to work in the latter stages of the flight test programme.
-One serious flaw encountered during the later stage of trials was instances of compressor stalls, the type was grounded for two months while the propeller control system was modified accordingly.
+One serious flaw encountered during the later stage of trials was instances of compressor stalls; the type was grounded for two months while the propeller control system was modified accordingly.
 One early production aircraft appeared at the 1953 Society of British Aerospace Companies (SBAC) display at Farnborough.
 On 5 April 1954, four Gannets were formally handed over to the FAA at RNAS Ford.